anurag619/music-ls/readme.md

 (currently working on integrating the twitter option too )

+<h2>there has been a change in the Gaana.com site, the script will not work at present.
+I am working on it.</h2>

 A simple app that plays songs in gaana.com according to your likes(fetched from facebook).
 In another option you can also add your song/artist to play.